psychemedia/storytelling-notes/hand-of-glory.md

 ```

-A translation appears Grose's *Provincial Glossary* of 1787:
+A translation appears Grose's *Provincial Glossary* of 1787.
+Note that a ward against the use of the hand of glory is also provided:

 ```{admonition} Petit Albert translation, Grose, 1787
 :class: dropdown